 ESSER Allowable Uses

-The purpose of ESSER funds is to support state educational agencies (SEAs) in providing necessary resources to address the needs of their schools, thus lessening the impact of the pandemic.
+ESSER funds can be used to support state educational agencies (SEAs) in providing necessary resources to address the needs of their schools, thus lessening the impact of the pandemic.
+Schools can use funds for many things, including mental health support, software and technology, and cleaning and sanitization supplies.

 It is important to note that products purchased and strategies implemented using ESSER funds must be evidence-based.